AmelienLS/MkvCheckResolution/README.md

 python mkv_resolution.py [files...]
 ```

-If no file paths are provided, a window opens with a **Select MKV Files** button to choose one or more videos.
+If no file paths are provided, a window opens with a **Select MKV Files** button and a **File → Open…** menu item to choose one or more videos.
 You can also drag and drop `.mkv` files onto the application icon (or provide file paths as command line arguments) and the window will display their resolutions.

 ## Build